AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Reference/Ghosts of Saltmarsh - Ch. 4 Salvage Operation.md

 #### 7. Krell's Cabin

+> [!QUOTE] Read Aloud
->>Palm fronds are piled up in one corner of this room to make a crude bed.
+>Palm fronds are piled up in one corner of this room to make a crude bed.
 Nearby, a stone-tipped wooden spear and an oblong shield lean against the wall.
 The shield bears the symbol of a humanoid skull with spiders crawling from its eye sockets.
 Two weathered humanoid skulls hang from wooden pegs on the wall.
->>

 This room serves as **Krell Grohlg**'s personal chamber.
 Unlike most of the lower deck, it is not covered in sheets of webs.
 Ever since the attack by the octopus killed the other cultists a few days ago, he has abandoned this room and spends most of his time praying in area 10.